Shifting the focus from addiction to individual-centered recovery

 - All positions are contingent upon a drug screening, criminal background checks, and medical testing including a physical and PPD

-Center For Family Services Recovery Corp program is funded through the Corporation for National and Community Service (CNCS) & the Horizon Foundation.
+Center For Family Services Recovery Corps program is funded through AmeriCorps & the Horizon Foundation.